aws/aws-sdk-java/CONTRIBUTING.md

 __Note__: Some changes have additional requirements.
 Refer to the section below to see if your change will require additional work to be accepted.

-#### Additional Pull Request Requirements
+### Additional Pull Request Requirements
-### Getting Your Pull Request Merged
+#### Getting Your Pull Request Merged
 All Pull Requests must be approved by at least one member of the SDK team before it can be merged in.
-The members only have limited bandwitdth to review Pull Requests so it's not unusual for a Pull Request to go unreviewed for a few days, especially if it's a large or complex one.
+The members only have limited bandwidth to review Pull Requests so it's not unusual for a Pull Request to go unreviewed for a few days, especially if it's a large or complex one.
 If, after a week, your Pull Request has not had any engagement from the SDK team, feel free to ping a